QRFlow

 What makes it different from a static QR

-• Dynamic means editable after print.
+• Dynamic means editable after print only when hosted dynamic QR is enabled.

 • Shorter links often scan more forgivingly.